Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Numerical Results

 \section{Numerical Results}

-In this section we present the performance of ZNE, vnCDR, VD and UNITED applied to noisy outputs obtained from simulations of an trapped-ion quantum computer with a realistic noise model.
-We consider the task of mitigating the output of random quantum circuits to benchmark the method for various system sizes and circuit depths.
-We study several total shot budgets per mitigated expectation value, highlighting strengths and weaknesses of each method.
+In this section we present the performance of ZNE, vnCDR, VD, and UNITED applied to noisy outputs obtained from simulations of a trapped-ion quantum computer with a realistic noise model.
+We consider the task of mitigating the output of random quantum circuits and the output of the Quantum Alternating Operator Ansatz applied to Max-Cut problems.
+We use these two settings to benchmark the mitigation methods for various system sizes and different circuit depths.
+We study several total shot budgets per mitigated expectation value, highlighting the strengths and weaknesses of each method.